chaseruskin/orbit/docs/src/glossary.md

 units within that IP.

 ## Lock File
+A special file generated and maintained by Orbit outlining the IP dependencies required reproduce the last plan.
+The lockfile should be checked into version control and not manually edited by a user.

 ## Manifest
 The Manifest is a file used to record IP-level details for Orbit.
 Orbit